Consumer rights, including product safety

 Bearing in mind that one of the substantial rights of consumers is, inter alia, the right to health and safety, effective market surveillance by the authorities is essential to enable unsafe products to be detected and to take the appropriate action against them.

-A system for the rapid exchange of information between the authorities known as the alert system for non-food products has been set up for existing products that could pose risks to the health and safety of consumers.
+A rapid alert system on dangerous non-food products known as the Safety Gate Rapid Alert System has been set up for authorities to exchange information on existing products that could pose risks to consumers’ health and safety.
 The purpose of the system is to inform other authorities of measures taken to prevent these products from reaching consumers.

 - By information obtained from market surveillance by the competent authorities.